 The Albrecht Durer watercolor pencils lay down onto the paper with such ease and smoothness that even fully dry they immediately present incredibly rich, saturated colors, and those colors will really hold up, being remarkably fade-resistant over time or with exposure to sun.
 Wet or dry, these paint pencils are incredibly controllable, and the colors can be as washy and soft as you want or so intense that they are almost overwhelming.
 Equally good for expressive work and precise fine detail, the Durer watercolor pencils are also a superbly made product, with amazing material quality, long lasting and beautifully premium in every way.

 In all respects, the Faber Castell Albrecht Dürer watercolor pencils are one of the very best watercolor pencils on the market today, and in my opinion only give way to the stunning Caran D’Ache Museum pencils above (and by but a small margin).
 But to me the most impressive and notable thing about the Durers is how they feel, and how I feel, when I’m using them.
-An easy recommendation, then, for the best watercolor pencils for fine artists in 2021.
+An easy recommendation, then, for the best watercolor pencils for fine artists on the market today.

 - Faber Castell Albrecht Durer Watercolor Pencils, 120 Colors